 By following these steps, you can build the best DIY mole deterrent to stop moles from burrowing in your lawn.
 This eco-friendly and natural mole control solution is simple to install and highly effective.

-1. Place Mole-Mills Strategically
+1. Place Mole Windmill Strategically

 • Identify active mole tunnels by flattening a section of a raised ridge and checking if it’s rebuilt within 24 hours.